groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/delete/docx.en.md

 ############################# More Operations #####################
 more_operations:
     enable: true
-    title: "Learn About Our Key Features"
+    title: "Learn about our key features"
     exclude: "delete"
     description: "Explore the diverse operations and signature methods available with our platform"
     items: